-The Gallery has been working in partnership with London hospital schools for over ten years, ensuring that young people in clinical settings have access to the Gallery's Collection through creative art workshops.
-Over 13,000 young people and their families have participated in the programme.
+The Gallery has been working in partnership with London hospitals for over ten years, ensuring that young people in clinical settings have access to the Gallery's Collection through creative art workshops.
+Over 15,000 young people and their families have participated in the programme.

-My Superheroes is a two year (2012-14) project with the Gallery working in partnership with The Children’s Hospital School at Great Ormond Street Hospital, Evelina Hospital School at Guy’s and St Thomas’ and Vital Arts at the Royal London Hospital.
-Artist-led creative workshops during school holidays offer the young people and their families an opportunity to engage with the inspirational people in the Gallery's Collection.
+My Superheroes was a two year (2012-14) project with the Gallery working in partnership with The Children’s Hospital School at Great Ormond Street Hospital, Evelina Hospital School at St Thomas’ Hospital and Vital Arts at the Royal London Hospital.
+Artist-led creative workshops during school holidays offered the young people and their families an opportunity to engage with the inspirational people in the Gallery's Collection.

 The creative responses of the young people to portraits and the stories of people including Ernest Shackleton, Emmeline Pankhurst and Walter Ralegh provided inspiration for the illustrator Marion Deuchars.
 As illustrator in residence, she created the My Superheroes activity book so that every young person can explore the Gallery's Collection and engage in fun, creative art activities when the Gallery is not on-site.

 My Superheroes was made possible with funding from the 29th May 1961 Charitable Trust, CHK Charities Limited, PF Charitable Trust and the Gallery’s own superhero staff who ran the 2012 London Marathon to help raise funds.

 London Hospital Schools Programme

 The Gallery also delivers free outreach sessions during the academic year to London hospital schools. http://www.npg.org.uk/learning/access/young-peoples-groups.php